 I have not written much here recently due to a variety of preoccupations.
-I however see some futility in writing given the wealth of content that hardly gets read.
-In recent years, the Calcutta University library has done a great job in digitizing some of the rare periodicals from the past.
-One of them is the Calcutta Review which provides incredible insights into the period.
+There is also some futility in writing given the wealth of content that already exists and hardly gets read.
+In recent years, the Calcutta University library has done a great job in digitizing some rare old periodicals.
+One of them is the Calcutta Review which provides incredible insights into the past.
 I suspect that few people actually have examined the contents carefully enough.
 One of the pieces I recently came across is by Sarat Chundra Mitra about whom I have written earlier.
 He wrote extensively in the Quarterly Journal of the Mythic Society (and I happened to visit the Mythic Society recently thanks to P. L. Uday Kumar).

 I have decided to place Mitra's 1890 text in its entirety here just to increase its visibility.
 It was written just seven years after the founding of the Bombay Natural History Society.
 I was especially drawn to his expression "intellectual recreation" which continues to be particularly elusive even with the explosive growth of wildlife tourism in India driven by a particularly mindless use of the camera by owners who do not seem to be interested beyond pictorial aspects of their subjects.